7. Advisory boards and commissions, quasi-governmental entities

 If a board or body does not meet the above definition, its meetings are not open to the general public in Colorado.

 While the Delaware Supreme Court emphasized in Delaware Solid Waste Authority v.
-News-Journal Co. that the "open meeting laws are liberally construed," 480 A.2d 628, 637 (Del.
-1984), the General Assembly has excepted the proceedings of several boards from the purview of the open meeting law, in statutes other than FOIA.
-See, e.g., 13 Del.
+News-Journal Co. that the “open meeting laws are liberally construed,, the General Assembly has excepted the proceedings of several boards from the purview of the open meeting law, in statutes other than FOIA.
+480 A.2d 628, 637 (Del.
+1984); see, e.g., 13 Del.
 C. § 2105 (Domestic Violence Coordinating Council); 24 Del.
-C. § 1191 (Board of Dental Examiners); 24 Del.
-C. § 1768 (Board of Medical Practice); 31 Del.
-C. § 3810(c) (meetings of the Foster Care Review Board "at which individual cases are discussed or reviewed shall not be subject to § 10004 of Title 29").
-House Bill 205 further exempts deliberations in case decisions by the Industrial Accident Board, the Human Relations Commission and the Tax Appeals Board.
+C. §§ 1191 (Board of Dental Examiners), 1768 (Board of Medical Practice); 31 Del.
+C. § 3810(c) (meetings of the Foster Care Review Board “at which individual cases are discussed or reviewed shall not be subject to § 10004 of Title 29”).
+Also, Human Relations Commission meetings that involve conciliation or mediation are exempt.
+31 Del.
+C. § 3004.

 District of Columbia